Last Updated on April 16, 2023 by Andrew Pirie

 Things like bicycles going over the track, cars, football studs should absolutely not be allowed as they really destroy the track oval quickly.

 Alternatively, to alleviate the track’s use, other nearby tracks such as Rizal High School and the University of Makati must be utilized.
 A full list of Track Ovals in the Philippines can be found here.

 With the Renovation of Phil Sports in Pasig well underway with the relaying of the new track surface.
 I want to revive this old article for the public’s information regarding incoming guidelines.

-While the PSC has invested a lot into the construction and relaying of the well needed new surface at Phil Sports.
+While the PSC has invested a lot into the construction and relaying of the well-needed new surface at Phil Sports.
 They can also try this site if they’re in need of new equipment.